Criteria to Apply

 - You must possess a high school diploma or equivalent.

 - You must be seeking a degree in an eligible program and making satisfactory progress toward that degree.
 Certification programs are not eligible for Federal Aid.
-As long as you are a transient student (not a degree seeking student) at Troy University, we are unable to award you aid.
+As long as you are a transient student (not a degree seeking student) at Troy University, we are unable to offer you aid.

 - You must not be in default on any federal education loan, and you must not owe a refund because of overpayment of a previous federal grant or loan at any college or university.
 You may check your status on the National Student Loan Database System (NSLDS).